sasankvinnakota/SUPERVISOR-AI-AGENT/README.md

-# SUPERVISOR-AI-AGENT
+Supervisor AI Agent

+A Telegram-integrated AI workflow built in n8n that receives user requests, understands intent, chooses the correct tool, performs the task, and sends the final response back to Telegram.

-Workflow flow in order
+Workflow Flow

-Telegram Trigger receives message
+Telegram Trigger receives the incoming message

-TAKE MESSAGE HERE extracts text
+TAKE MESSAGE HERE extracts the text

-Supervisor AI Agent reads request
+Supervisor AI Agent reads and understands the request

-Agent checks Google Sheets contacts first
+The agent checks Google Sheets contacts first

-Agent decides whether to:
+The agent decides whether to:

-send an email,
+send an email

-schedule a meeting,
+schedule a meeting

-do research,
+do research

-or handle a default case
+handle a default case

-Proper tool is executed
+The appropriate tool is executed

-Final result is sent back through Telegram
+The final result is sent back through Telegram

 Node-by-Node Explanation
 1. Telegram Trigger

-Starts workflow when a Telegram message arrives.
+Starts the workflow when a message is received on Telegram.

 2. TAKE MESSAGE HERE

-Extracts the message text into a cleaner field.
+Extracts the incoming Telegram message text into a cleaner field for processing.

 3. Supervisor AI Agent

-Main brain of the workflow.
-Decides what to do.
+Acts as the main brain of the workflow.
+It analyzes the user request and decides which action to perform.

 4. Window Buffer Memory

-Keeps recent conversation context.
+Stores recent conversation context so the agent can handle follow-up messages more intelligently.

 5. Google Gemini Chat Model

-Provides AI reasoning for the supervisor.
+Provides the AI reasoning and decision-making capability for the Supervisor Agent.

 6. Google Sheets Tool

-Looks up contact details.
+Looks up saved contact details such as name, email, phone number, or company.

 7. Gmail Tool

-Sends emails.
+Sends emails when the user requests email-based actions.

 8. Google Calendar Tool

-Creates calendar events.
+Creates calendar events and schedules meetings based on user instructions.

 9. Research Agent

-Handles research/information questions.
+Handles research and informational queries by generating clear answers.

 10. Telegram

-Sends the final response back to the user.
+Sends the final response, summary, or confirmation message back to the Telegram chat.

 What This Workflow Achieves

 This workflow creates a personal AI operations assistant on Telegram that can:

-understand natural language,
+understand natural language

-search saved contacts,
+search saved contacts

-send emails automatically,
+send emails automatically

-schedule meetings,
+schedule meetings

-answer general questions,
+answer general questions

-and respond back instantly on Telegram.
+respond instantly on Telegram

+Features

+Telegram-based interaction

+AI-powered decision making

+Google Sheets contact lookup

+Automated Gmail sending

+Google Calendar scheduling

+Research question handling

+Conversation memory support

+Use Cases

+Contact lookup from a stored database

+Sending appointment or business emails

+Scheduling meetings with attendees

+Answering research or informational questions

+Automating Telegram-based assistant tasks

+Tools Used

+n8n

+Telegram Trigger

+Google Gemini Chat Model

+Google Sheets

+Gmail

+Google Calendar

+AI Agent / Research Agent

+Window Buffer Memory

+Summary

+The Supervisor AI Agent is a smart Telegram assistant workflow in n8n that automates communication, scheduling, contact lookup, and research tasks by using AI with connected tools like Google Sheets, Gmail, Google Calendar, and Telegram.